Fine Arts Consultancies Business License in Dubai

 Opening of a corporate bank account

-Visa eligibility is tied to the licence package chosen, and flexi-desk arrangements are available for sole practitioners or small teams who do not require a dedicated physical office.
-Licences are typically renewed annually.
-The estimated timeline from application submission to active licence issuance is between five and fifteen working days, subject to document completeness.
+Visa eligibility is tied to the license package chosen, and flexi-desk arrangements are available for sole practitioners or small teams who do not require a dedicated physical office.
+Licenses are typically renewed annually.
+The estimated timeline from application submission to active license issuance is between five and fifteen working days, subject to document completeness.

 Key Documents Required

-Applicants should prepare the following documents as part of their licence application:
+Applicants should prepare the following documents as part of their license application:

 Passport copies of all shareholders and directors